 Printer Friendly PDF

-Most cases of prostate cancer begin in the gland cells of the prostate.
-Known as a silent killer because men often do not have symptoms, prostate cancer is the most common form of cancer among men in the United States and a leading cause of cancer deaths among men.
-However, early detection is critical to survival and if prostate cancer is detected early and before the cancer spreads, patients have a nearly 100 percent chance of survival after five years.
+Most prostate cancer begins in the gland cells in the prostate.
+Known as a silent killer because men often do not have symptoms in early stages, prostate cancer is the most common form of cancer other than skin cancer among men in the United States and a leading cause of cancer deaths among men.
+Early detection is critical to survival and if prostate cancer is detected early and before the cancer spreads, patients have a nearly 100 percent chance of survival after five years.
 With early diagnosis and treatment improvements over the past 25 years, survival rates have increased dramatically for all stages of prostate cancer.

-- One in six men will be diagnosed with prostate cancer in his lifetime.
+- One in seven men will be diagnosed with prostate cancer in his lifetime.

-- One in 36 men will die from the disease, making it the second most common cause of cancer death among men.
+- One in 38 men will die from the disease, making it the second most common cause of cancer death in men.

-- Age: Men age 65 and older account for about two-thirds of all prostate cancer cases.
+- Age: Men age 65 and older account for about 60 percent of all prostate cancer cases diagnosed.

 - Family History: Men with close relatives (father or brother) who have had prostate cancer are twice as likely to develop the disease.

-- Race: African Americans have the highest rate of prostate cancer in the United States and are more likely to die from the disease than any other racial group.
+- Race: African Americans have the highest rate of prostate cancer in the United States and are twice as likely to die from the disease as Caucasians.

-- Diet: Men who consume high amounts of red meat or dairy products have a higher risk of prostate cancer.
+- Diet: Men who consume high amounts of red meat or dairy products and few fruits and vegetables have a higher risk of prostate cancer.

 The following may be symptoms of prostate cancer but could be linked to other health conditions.
 If these symptoms are present, men are encouraged to consult their physician for proper testing: